Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Introduction

-To our best knowledge, our approach is the first attempt to tackle data privacy issues in a decentralized visualization framework.
-In summary, the main contributions of our work are: \begin{itemize} \item A novel federated visualization framework for privacy-preserving decentralized visualization; \item Efficient implementations that support visual exploration and query of multi-sourced datasets, together with experimental verifications. \end{itemize}
+In summary, the main contributions of our work are: \begin{itemize} \item a novel federated visualization framework for visualizing aggregated visual query of decentralized data.
+To our best knowledge, our approach is the first attempt to tackle data privacy issues in a decentralized visualization framework. \item two implementation schemes for different data analysis scenarios. \item evaluation and verification based on real world data. \end{itemize}

 The rest of this paper is organized as follows.
 Section 2 reviews the related work.
 Section 3 explains our new strategy.
 Implementations and visual exploration are elaborated in Section 4.
 Section 5 presents the evaluations.
 We discuss the limitations and future work in Section 6 and conclude this paper in Section 7.